makersacademy/airport_challenge/README.md

 For each user story:
 - [] Discuss user stories
 - [] Extract verbs and nouns into functional representation
 - [] discuss and make domain model
 - [] discuss to imagine feature test

 - [] for each feature:
-- []write and run a failing feature test
+- [] write and run a failing feature test

 - [] x.times do
-- []write failing unit test - red
+- [] write failing unit test - red
-- []simplest code to pass unit test - green
+- [] simplest code to pass unit test - green
-- []refactor code - (iterative cycle itself - retest each time)
+- [] refactor code - (iterative cycle itself - retest each time)

-- []run a passing feature test
+- [] run a passing feature test

 **Reflection on my process**

-*Ass self reflection here*
+*Self reflection here*

 **Code review feedback**